-You'll want to try to do the following:
+In short, you’ll want to try to do the following:

-- Rope drop Toy Story Mania!
+Rope drop Toy Story Mania!

-- Head to Alien Swirling Saucers or Rock 'n' Roller Coaster if you don't have a Fastpass+ for it
+Head to Alien Swirling Saucers or Rock 'n' Roller Coaster if you don't have a FastPass+ for it

+You can swap Slinky Dog Dash and Toy Story Mania! in this example, if necessary.
 Once you use your Tier 1 reservation, you'll want to pull out your My Disney Experience app and see about moving your Tier 2 reservations up.
 With some tinkering, you may be able to get on your first three rides in near succession.

 All Your Other Disney World Planning Questions Answered

 Don't be overwhelmed by Disney World planning!
 Take a second to check out our most important content and you'll not only be an expert, but you'll save big $$$ along the way.

-Don't forget to master your Disney World Fastpass+ strategy a few months in advance.
+Don't forget to master your Disney World FastPass+ strategy a few months in advance.
 We'll keep you out of long lines so you can maximize the magical time in the parks!
-Know what to ride with our guides to: Magic Kingdom rides, Hollywood Studios rides, Epcot rides, and Animal Kingdom rides!
+We've got park-specific guides as well: Magic Kingdom FastPass, Epcot FastPass, Animal Kingdom FastPass, and Hollywood Studios FastPass.

 Finally, before you head out, be sure to check out our to-the-point packing list, 10 essentials you forget to pack for every Disney trip.
 And if you're interested in saving, there's no better list than our 53 Ways to Save on your Disney trip from start to finish.